 I do not support a single payer mandatory system because currently large employers pay roughly 40% of insurance costs and we cannot afford to replace this in our system.
 Most people who are employed by corporations, government, universities and other large organizations are happy with their coverage, but would like to see price containment and need to ensure that they remain covered if they leave employment.

 I will push legislation that creates universal healthcare but that will work to control prices.
 The mechanism for this would be:

-- Creation of a Healthcare Cost Review Commission in each state comprised of patients, doctors, hospitals, government (Medicaid/Medicare), pharmaceutical companies and insurers (with patients having half of all votes) that would set strict prices for all services and products (drugs).
+- Creation of a Healthcare Cost Review Commission in each state comprised of patients, doctors, nurses, hospitals, government (Medicaid/Medicare), pharmaceutical companies and insurers (with patients having half of all votes) that would set strict prices for all services and products (drugs).
 That price would be paid by the patient’s insurer, whether private or public.
 This has been successfully implemented in Maryland;

 - While the commissions could set lower prices, no drug could cost more for Americans than it costs on average across Europe;

 - The commission would mandate simplified billing that would limit the fees charged per procedure.
 For instance, the cost of an emergency appendicitis and all follow up care would be standard across all hospitals.

 - Insurance companies would compete for clients but the amount of the premium that could cover administrative costs and profit would be strictly regulated on a federal level;